Eugene White's Model of Communication Example With Pros and Cons

 In addition, the Lasswell theory does not appropriately explain the nonverbal communication process since it mentions the "Who Say" component.
 In the nonverbal communication context, senders convey messages without spoken words.

 Moreover, the Lasswell model cannot explain effective communication adequately, such as the interaction between two individuals.
 In face-to-face communication, both the sender and receiver provide feedback simultaneously.
-There is no feedback in the Lasswell model that can explain interpersonal and group interaction.
+No feedback in the Lasswell model can explain interpersonal and group interaction.

 Furthermore, Lasswell's model completely ignores the communication noise barriers to effective communication.